Why This Matters in Investment Banking

 Historical treatment: Operating leases were off-balance-sheet, so they were sometimes added to Enterprise Value as a debt-like obligation.

-Current treatment: Under new accounting standards (ASC 842), operating leases appear on the balance sheet.
+Current treatment: Under updated accounting standards (ASC 842), operating leases appear on the balance sheet.
 Treatment varies by context, but many analysts now include them in Debt when calculating Enterprise Value.

 Investments in Other Companies

-If a company has significant investments in other companies (equity method investments, JVs), these may be subtracted from Enterprise Value since they're not part of core operations.
+If a company has significant investments in other companies (equity method investments, JVs), these may be subtracted from Enterprise Value since they are not part of core operations.

 Common Mistakes and Misconceptions